Where To Stay In Bali For Families, Solos Travellers and Couples

 The Oasis Lagoon Sanur is an opulent and exotic hotel featuring luxurious rooms, an alfresco restaurant and a spa.
 It is located along the popular shopping road near the beach and has extraordinary Cabana rooms with private pools exclusively for honeymooners.
 To see current rates and to book click here.

 If you love the look of Bali but aren’t sure where to go, check out this 6 day Bali itinerary with plenty of island inspiration!
 We love the south of the island as it is rich in beautiful nature, full of attractions and a great base from which to explore the rest of Bali and other nearby islands.
-Be sure to check out our travel gear essentials guide for what to take and what to leave at home!
+Do check out other nearby islands such as Lombok- see this guide on what to do in Kuta, Lombok for 3 days!

 We hope you found our guide to the best area to stay in Bali helpful; please share this article with anyone considering a Bali holiday!